 Valve artificial ventilation failure

-Contraindications for tube thoracostomy
+Contraindications for Tube Thoracostomy

 “There are relatively few contraindications for chest tube placement.
 The only absolute contraindication being an adherent lung to the chest wall throughout the entire hemithorax.
 However, this stipulation is negated in a clinically unstable patient with a pneumothorax or hemothorax.
 In these situations, chest tubes are done empirically as the full extent of the air or fluid collection cannot be properly assessed because of resuscitative efforts.

 Relative contraindications include coagulopathy, increased risk of bleeding and infection overlying the insertion site.
-Risk of bleeding can be addressed with platelets and clotting factor replacement relative to the deficit.
-Replacement is encouraged when platelets are less than 50,000, prothrombin time/partial thromboplastin time (PT/PTT), or international normalized ratio (INR) are greater than twice the upper limit of normal.
+The risk of bleeding can be addressed with platelets and clotting factor replacement relative to the deficit.
+Replacement is encouraged when platelets are less than 50,000, prothrombin time/partial thromboplastin time (PT/PTT), or an international normalized ratio (INR) are greater than twice the upper limit of normal.
 Overlying cellulitis or zoster infection should be avoided by choosing another puncture site.”5

 (1) Chest drainage systems in use.
 Zisis, C., Tsirgogianni, K., Lazaridis, G., Lampaki, S., Baka, S., Mpoukovinas, L., Karavasilis, V., Kioumis, L., Pitsiou, G., Katsikogiannis, N., Tsakiridis, K., Rapti, A., Trakada, G., Karapantzos, I., Karapantzou, C., Zissimopoulos, A., Zarogoulidis, K. & Zarogoulidis, P. Annals Of Translational Medicine.
 2015. http://atm.amegroups.com/article/view/5796/6572